 Auction Rooms Café

-Going to North Melbourne is like getting out of town without having to get up early, argue with bogans, or risk bad coffee.
-Errol street looks like it could easily feature in an ABC period drama given a scattering of gravel and the addition of a pony or two, and yet at the Auction Rooms, you’ll find one of the most definitively modern menus in the city.
+Going to North Melbourne is like going away from town without having to get up early, argue with bogans, or risk drinking poor coffee.
+With a sprinkle of gravel and the addition of a pony or two, Errol Street could easily appear in an ABC period drama, but at the Auction Rooms, you'll find one of the city's most distinctively modern cuisines.

 Three Bags Full